marcuslim835/co-opeDown/README.md

 4-1 | 50
 5-1 | 60

-Stage X-2 | Individual Numbers of [Equation](https://github.com/marcuslim835/co-opeDown#132-true-false-questions) Capped At
+Levels for Stage 2 | Individual Numbers of [Equation](https://github.com/marcuslim835/co-opeDown#132-true-false-questions) Capped At
 ------------ | -------------
 1-2 | 20
 2-2 | 30